Learn 10 research-backed habits for a healthy lifestyle, improving your diet, sleep, fitness, and mental well-being.

 - Research Point 3: Research from Brigham Young University found that positive social interactions improve immune function and reduce the risk of mental health disorders like depression and anxiety.

 User Experience: Users who actively nurture their relationships often talk about its profound impact on their emotional well-being.
 One user shared that scheduling regular video calls with family during the pandemic helped alleviate feelings of isolation and anxiety.
-Others highlight how joining community groups, whether online or in-person, has provided social support and a sense of belonging.
+For those managing emotional ups and downs, improved social bonds often work hand-in-hand with neurotransmitter balance.
+Others highlight how joining community groups, whether online or in-person, has provided social support and a sense of belonging, especially when combined with mood-supporting habits like antioxidant-rich snacks that reduce stress and inflammation.

 8. Avoid Smoking and Limit Alcohol